Mustygiro/Dr-Kamal-Papers/README.md

 # Dr-Kamal-Papers
-You can downloads your papers here
+You can download your papers here